ikigeg/localstack-demonstrations/README.md

 First things first, you need to somehow install localstack.
 My preferred method of doing this is with docker, but you can install it globally to your machine for a more permanent solution.

+Once you have it installed and running you can access it's rather lacklustre GUI to see various bits [here](http://localhost:8080)

 ### Installing

 #### Installing and running locally